What Hollywood Forgets About LBJ

 Younger viewers who have grown up with these films could easily forget the front-page stories when Johnson announced that he would not run for reelection in 1968.
 “Johnson’s War” was raging in Southeast Asia, with American soldiers being sent home every week in body bags.
 Americans all over the country had family members who were already in the war or others who could soon be drafted.
 They watched with bated breath as the president and his advisers updated the country about what was happening overseas.
 By the time he left office in January 1969, LBJ had become the epitome of a bad president.
 The left hated him for betraying them by abandoning their domestic causes and bringing the nation into a deadly, imperialistic war.
 Conservatives didn’t think much of LBJ either.
 They believed that his misguided domestic policies had made conditions worse for law-abiding Americans, while the president’s refusal to unleash all of the nation’s airpower on communist troops had resulted in ground forces being bogged down in the jungles of Vietnam.
 Mainstream liberal Democrats felt more sympathetic to LBJ’s policies, but concluded that he had undermined the standing of their party and created the opportunity for someone as odious as Richard Nixon to succeed.
 The 1960s, they said, were supposed to end with a burst of liberal progress but instead ended with an untrustworthy, communist-baiting, law-and-order Republican taking over the presidency.
 Johnson was to blame.

 Historians have not been as kind to LBJ as Hollywood when assessing his impact on America’s role in the world.
 Foreign-policy historians have produced important work in recent years showing how Vietnam was neither an inevitable mistake nor a military operation pushed on an unknowing president by advisers.
-Rather, a cohort of outstanding scholars has used archival records, particularly the White House presidential recordings, to show that Johnson very much knew the risks he was taking by accelerating this war, and repeatedly ignored the warnings of multiple advisers and colleagues who warned him that a war in Vietnam was unnecessary and unwinnable.
+Rather, a cohort of outstanding scholars has used archival records, particularly the White House presidential recordings, to show that Johnson very much knew the risks he was taking by accelerating this war, and repeatedly ignored the warnings of multiple advisers and colleagues who told him that a war in Vietnam was unnecessary and unwinnable.
 The most important work on this subject, Fredrik Logevall’s Choosing War, brilliantly recounts how Johnson understood all of the risks associated with sending troops into this battle and heard repeatedly from southern hawks, liberal Democrats, and foreign leaders that a negotiated settlement would be better.

 But as a result of both his machismo and his desperate efforts to prevent Republicans from attacking him as weak on defense, the same sort of baldly political calculation that brought him success on domestic policy, Johnson decided to escalate the American military presence in the deadly jungles of the region.
-Vietnam, according to Logevall, was the result of poor presidential decision-making, mistaken calculations, and a commander in chief who fully understood the problems with this operation but moved forward anyway.
+Vietnam, according to Logevall, was the result of poor presidential decision making, mistaken calculations, and a commander in chief who fully understood the problems with this operation but moved forward anyway.

 The time has come for a good film that captures this other side of LBJ: not the tragic leader but the culpable commander in chief, the president who sought to protect his political standing through disastrous decisions.
-Americans need to see a talented actor portray Johnson reading Vice President Hubert Humphrey’s famous 1965 memo, in which he wrote that “Politically, it is always hard to cut losses.
+Americans need to see a talented actor portray Johnson reading Vice President Hubert Humphrey’s famous 1965 memo, in which he wrote that “politically, it is always hard to cut losses.
 But the Johnson Administration is in a stronger position to do so than any Administration in this century.
 1965 is the year of minimum political risk for the Johnson Administration.
 Indeed, it is the first year when we can face the Vietnam problem without being preoccupied with the political repercussions from the Republican right.”
 Cut to the next scene: Johnson kicks Humphrey out of his inner circle of advisers and only gives the hawks a seat at the table.

 This Hollywood story of Lyndon Johnson’s failure is needed more urgently today than ever before.
 There is still a strong tendency to believe, against all odds, that the “political system” or the so-called “adults in the room” will somehow protect the United States from the worst instincts of a president when it comes to war and peace.
 Somehow, Americans say to themselves, democracy will survive dangerous presidential bluster, the emasculation of diplomacy, and constant militaristic threats.

 That hope is misplaced.
-Ken Burns's gripping PBS documentary on Vietnam shows how bad the situation can become.
-Schenkkan has written a sequel play to All the Way, entitled The Great Society, the puts more emphasis on the second half of LBJ’s administration.
+Ken Burns’s gripping PBS documentary on Vietnam shows how bad the situation can become.
+Schenkkan has written a sequel play to All the Way, entitled The Great Society, that puts more emphasis on the second half of LBJ’s administration.
 As Americans learned with Lyndon Johnson, a president with far more experience, gravitas, and political commitment than Donald Trump can lead the nation right into a devastating war.

 Downplaying the ways in which Johnson was directly responsible for Vietnam risks underestimating the horrendous outcomes that can result from reckless presidential decisions.